How to Transfer Colleges: Questions to Ask Before Making Your Decision

 How Important is Accreditation?

-Ask your admission counselor for the school’s accreditation information.
-You’ll want to learn how accepted the accreditation is, as well as if the university holds specialized accreditations, such as those for certain subject areas.
+Ask your admission counselor for the school’s accreditation information to ensure the integrity of its academic programs.
+You’ll want to learn how accepted the accreditation is and if the university holds specialized accreditations, such as those for certain subject areas.

-Attending a university that meets your needs — better fits your budget, understands transfer students, can fit around your schedule and is accredited — should lead to a more positive outcome in the journey for your degree.
+Attending a university that meets your needs — better fits your budget, understands transfer students, works with your schedule and is accredited — should lead to a more positive outcome in the journey toward your degree.